Examine ‘monstrous’ allegations of forced sterilization of Indigenous women: NDP

 The lawsuit was launched in 2017 by two affected women in the Saskatoon Health Region who each claimed $7 million in damages.
 Now about 60 women are part of the lawsuit.

+An additional 32 women have come forward to report they were sterilized without consent since The Canadian Press first published a story last Sunday, associate Alisa Lombard said Monday, noting the women are mostly from Saskatchewan but elsewhere as well.

-In its submission to the UN committee, the law firm said there has been no effort at a comprehensive review to understand the scale of the problem or the conditions that make forced sterilizations possible.
+In its submission to the UN committee, Maurice Law said there has been no effort at a comprehensive review to understand the scale of the problem or the conditions that make forced sterilizations possible.

 It also listed a number of solutions, including a proposal to specifically criminalize forced sterilization as the “single most effective, immediate and enduring measure that could be taken” to protect women from this practice.

-Indigenous Services Minister Jane Philpott recently said in an interview that forced sterilizations are a serious violation of human rights and said Canada must look at policies, education and awareness-raising to ensure the practice stops.
+“This is not something that any one order of government can address alone,” Philpott said.
+“All Canadians have a responsibility to ensure that these practices never happen again.”

+For its part, Amnesty International Canada has recommended the federal government appoint a special representative to examine the prevalence of the practice.

-Yvonne Boyer, a Metis senator for Ontario, has said tubal ligations carried out on unwilling Indigenous women are one of the “most heinous” practices in health care happening across Canada.
+Yvonne Boyer, a Metis senator for Ontario, has welcomed this recommendation.
+She’s said that tubal ligations carried out on unwilling Indigenous women constitute one of the “most heinous” practices in health care in Canada.

-Amnesty International Canada has recommended the federal government appoint a special representative to examine the prevalence of the practice across the country.

-Assembly of First Nations National Chief Perry Bellegarde also wants to see the scope of forced sterilization examined and called the practice wrong, immoral and a “gross violation” of human rights.
+Assembly of First Nations National Chief Perry Bellegarde also wants to see the scope of forced sterilization examined and called the practice wrong, immoral and a gross human-rights violation.

 —Follow @kkirkup on Twitter